Surfing in Argentina

 Playa Waikiki (Mar del Plata)

 A classic city beach break and one of Argentina’s most historic surf zones.
 Consistent peaks, surf schools, longboard-friendly walls, and a fun local vibe.
 Ideal for all levels depending on conditions.
+Located close to the city center, it offers easy access and a nice, welcoming atmosphere for both locals and visitors.

 Playa Grande (Mar del Plata)

 A powerful, punchy beach break with steep takeoffs and hollow sections.
 Best in autumn and winter when long-period south swells hit.
 Popular with shortboarders and competitive surfers.
+Surfers can often find good waves here, especially when the swell and wind align, making it a favorite among those seeking challenging conditions.

 La Perla (Mar del Plata)

 A versatile urban stretch with multiple peaks.
 Can be mellow or heavy depending on swell direction.
 Great for intermediates.
+Details: The beach is located near the northern part of Mar del Plata and is known for its accessibility, variety of wave shapes, and proximity to local amenities, making it a convenient choice for a quick surf session.

 Varese (Mar del Plata)